sparkfun/LilyPad_Vibe_Board/README.md

 --------------

 * **[LilyPad Development Board Activity Guide: Thermal Alert Project](https://learn.sparkfun.com/tutorials/lilypad-development-board-activity-guide/11-thermal-alert-project)** - Example code using LilyPad Temperature Sensor to trigger the LilyPad Vibe Board when a certain temperature is reached.
+* **[LilyPad Vibe Board Hookup Guide](https://learn.sparkfun.com/tutorials/lilypad-vibe-board-hookup-guide)** - The LilyPad Vibe Board is a small vibration motor that can be sewn into projects with conductive thread and controlled by a LilyPad Arduino.
+The board can be used as a physical indicator on clothing and costumes for haptic feedback.

 License Information
 -------------------